 Characterization of Silica Sources

-Characterization of silica sources was carried out to determine the physical properties of rice husk ash and commercial fume silica in terms of phase and surface area.
-The XRD patterns of fume silica and rice husk ash are shown in the Figure 1.
-Fume silica is known to have amorphous silica phase which was corresponds with the XRD pattern taken for fumed silica used in this study.
-As shown in the XRD, a broad peak appears at 2, 15-30° indicating the presence of amorphous phase in both fume silica and rice husk ash [14].
-In terms of surface area, fume silica has larger surface area (~200 m²/g) compared to rice husk ash (58.42 m²/g).
+Characterization of silica sources was carried out to determine the physical properties of rice husk ash and commercial fumed silica in terms of phase and surface area.
+The XRD patterns of fumed silica and rice husk ash are shown in the Figure 1.
+Fumed silica is known to have amorphous silica phase which was corresponds with the XRD pattern taken for fumed silica used in this study.
+As shown in the XRD, a broad peak appears at 2, 15-30° indicating the presence of amorphous phase in both fumed silica and rice husk ash [14].
+In terms of surface area, fumed silica has larger surface area (~200 m²/g) compared to rice husk ash (58.42 m²/g).
 It was observed that rice husk ash exhibits pattern as fumed silica indicating that RHA has potential to be used as silica source in the synthesis of nanosodalite.